microsoft/service-fabric-backup-explorer/README.md

 In order to use bkpctl, the REST Server must be up and running, so that CLI can fetch the required backup, and present it on the command line .

-# Build all packages including Tests and Backup Command Line Tool
+## Build all packages including Tests and Backup Command Line Tool
-From Repository root folder , run in Powershell(after adding MSBuild to the Path of Command Line):
+From Repository root folder , run in Powershell:
 ```
  .\build_all.ps1 -buildAll
 ```

-# Generating nupkg
+User can choose to specify the path of MSBuild or the Visual Studio Version installed in the system.
+Default Version for VS is 2017.

+## Generating Nuget Packages
-From Visual Studio Command Prompt which has msbuild defined:
+From Visual Studio Command Prompt which has MSBuild defined:
 ```
 .\build_all.ps1 -build -generateNupkg
 ```

-# Running Rest Server
+## Running Rest Server
 From the Repository root folder, perform the following steps :
 ```
 pushd src\Microsoft.ServiceFabric.ReliableCollectionBackup\RestServer\